 BUT THEN, every batch after (5 batches, 2 jars of coconut butter) it WOULD NOT MELT.
 It just softened and turned into a wet, crumbly mixture.

-Which is about the time that I decided POLKA DOT BARK IT IS.
+Which is about the time that I decided that a POLKA DOT dark chocolate peppermint bark recipe IT IS.

 It all tastes the same inside your tummy anyway.